 - Session logs.
 Completed sets, reps, weights, timing, and optional pain notes are persisted via SwiftData in the app's sandboxed storage on your device.

 - HealthKit writes.
-When you finish a session, Coach writes a workout record (including heart-rate samples from your Apple Watch) to HealthKit on your phone.
+When you finish a session, Aski writes a workout record (including heart-rate samples from your Apple Watch) to HealthKit on your phone.
 You control HealthKit access from iOS Settings and can revoke it any time.

 - App settings.
 Preferences like training mode, PR celebration, and morning-check timing live in UserDefaults, local to the app.